 Air Quality has the potential to affect the environment, character, function and amenity of the local area.
-The LDP sets out the policy context for the determination of planning applications.
+The Local Development Plan (LDP) sets out the policy context for the determination of planning applications.
+The 20 policies contained within the LDP provide guidance for new development on a number of topics.
+Any planning application that is submitted to the Council is assessed against these policies and a decision is made whether or not to grant planning permission based on how well the application fits with the LDP policies.
+To assist with this process, several of the policies are described in greater detail through additional planning guidance.
+This planning guidance provides detailed information on the Council's approach to incorporating Air Quality into the planning process.
 Any air quality issue which affects the use or development of land can be considered a material planning consideration.
-Where potential air quality issues have been identified as part of a planning application (both within and outwith AQMAs), an AQA will be required to be submitted as part of planning applications to determine issues and impacts of air quality.
+Where potential air quality issues have been identified as part of a planning application (both within and outwith Air Quality Management Areas), an Air Quality Assessment will be required to be submitted as part of the planning application to determine the potential issues and impacts of air quality.
+The results of the air quality assessment will be used in conjunction with an assessment of the applications performance against the other LDP policies to decide whether or not to grant planning permission.